mlsmithjr/transcoder/README.md

 * Preserves all streams but allows for filtering by audio and subtitle language.
 * Configurable transcoding profiles
 * Configurable rules and criteria to auto-match a video file to a transcoding profile
+* Mixins are profile fragments you can provide at runtime to dynmically change your selected profiles.
 * Transcode from a list of files (queue) or all on the command line
 * Cluster mode allows use of other machines See [Cluster.md](https://github.com/mlsmithjr/transcoder/blob/master/Cluster.md) for details.
 * On-the-fly compression monitoring and optional early job termination if not compressing as expected.